-2.1 Current proposed rule
+2.1 Notified proposed rule

-The currently proposed Permitted Activity rule recommends an allocation of:
+The currently proposed permitted activity rule recommends an allocation of:

-- 30 m/day per property where the water is required for an individual's reasonable domestic needs and/or the needs of an individual's animals for drinking water; - 15 m/day per property where the water is for any other use.
+- 30 m3/day per property where the water is required for an individual's reasonable domestic needs and/or the needs of an individual's animals for drinking water; - 15 m^3 /day per property where the water is for any other use.

-Analysis was done to determine how much water would actually be required to meet these recommendations in the two case-study catchments.
-The assumption was made that a Permitted Activity allocation would be made to every property in the catchment.
-This represents an academic, literal translation of the Permitted Activity rule, if every property used its full entitlement under the rule.
+Analysis was done to determine how much water would actually be required to meet these recommendations in the two case study catchments.
+The assumption was made that a permitted activity allocation would be made to every property in the catchment.
+This represents an academic, literal translation of the permitted activity rule, if every property used its full entitlement under the rule.

-Table 4 sets out the results of the analysis.
-The total water requirement in the Upper Manawatu catchment, under the proposed scenario, is $129,480 \text{ m}^3/\text{day}$ at an allocation of $30 \text{ m}^3/\text{day}$ per property.
-This is 155% of the proposed core allocation limit for the Upper Manawatu catchment.
+Table 3 sets out the results of the analysis.
+The total water requirement in the Upper Manawatu catchment, under the proposed scenario, is $129,450 \text{ m}^3/\text{day}$ at an allocation of 30 m3/day per property.
+This is 154% of the proposed core allocation limit for the Upper Manawatu catchment.

-The permitted activity allocation in the Mangatainoka catchment would be $68,400 \text{ m}^3$ /day, or 260% of the proposed core allocation limit for the catchment.
+The permitted activity allocation in the Mangatainoka catchment would be $68,340 \text{ m}^3/\text{day}$, or 259% of the proposed core allocation limit for the catchment.